 Supplies needed to paint a shed

-Ideally, you could do this with a paintbrush and some basic painting supplies, but to here is what you need to get the job done quickly.
+Ideally, you could do this with a paintbrush and some basic painting supplies, but here is what you need to get the job done quickly.

 - Pressure washer